- Come enjoy a New England autumn day in the beautiful Berkshires of Massachusetts and run in the Pittsfield State Forest.

 - No walking sticks are permitted.

 Headphones are permitted, but please be respectful when entering an Aid Station and take them off.

 If a runner takes a wrong turn, the runner is required to go back to the spot where they got off course before continuing on.

-Racers are responsible for both their own and their crew’s actions; crews are responsible for both their own and their racer’s actions.
+Racers are responsible for both their own and their crew’s actions.
+Crews are responsible for both their own and their racer’s actions.

+Any costs associated with emergency evacuations will be born by the racer or his/her crew.
 The race organizers are in no way liable or responsible for emergency evacuation.

+In order to participate, all racers must complete the entire application and entry process, and pay all necessary fees.
 All racers and crew must sign the Accident Waiver and Release of Liability.

 - For GPS purposes, Hancock Shaker Village is located at:

 Hancock, MA 01237.

 Pittsfield, MA 01201